-- 1. Qualifications - (a) The presumptions in Rule 21.6(a) may be rebutted in appropriate circumstances and the Executive should be consulted in advance. - (b) If an exempt fund manager is in fact acting in concert with an offeror, the usual concert party consequences will follow. - (c) If an offeror or potential offeror, or any company in its group, has funds managed on a discretionary basis by an exempt fund manager, Rule 21.6 may be relevant.
-If, for example, any securities of the offeree company are owned by the offeror through such exempt fund manager, the exception in Rule 21.6(b) in relation to exempt fund managers may not apply in respect of those securities.
-The Executive should be consulted in such cases. - (d) Where a fund manager is connected with an offeror by reason of class (4) of the definitions of connected fund manager and connected principal trader, the Executive may, in appropriate circumstances, waive the acting in concert presumption in Rule 21.6(a), for example where the investment in a consortium is insignificant.
+- (a) If a connected discretionary fund manager or principal trader is in fact acting in concert with an offeror or with the offeree company, the usual concert party consequences will apply irrespective of whether the offeree company is in an offer period or the identity of the offeror or potential offeror has been publicly announced. - (b) If an offeror or potential offeror, or any company in its group, has funds managed on a discretionary basis by an exempt fund manager, Rule 21.6 may be relevant.
+If, for example, any securities of the offeree company are managed by such exempt fund manager for an offeror or potential offeror, the exception in Rule 21.6(c) in relation to exempt fund managers may not apply in respect of those securities.
+The Executive should be consulted in such cases. - (c) Where a fund manager or principal trader is connected with an offeror by reason of class (4) of the definitions of connected fund manager and connected principal trader, the Executive may, in appropriate circumstances, waive the acting in concert presumption in Rule 21.6(a), for example where the investment in a consortium is insignificant.